Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 In total, non-store retailing accounts for a relatively small percentage of total retail sales, but it is growing and very important with certain types of merchandise, such as life insurance, cigarettes, magazines, books, CDs, and clothing.
 One type of non-store retailing used by such companies as Avon, Electrolux, and many insurance agencies is in-home selling.
 Such sales calls may be made to preselected prospects or in some cases on a cold call basis.
 A variation of door-to-door selling is the demonstration party.
 Here one customer acts as a host and invites friends.
 Tupperware has been very successful with this approach.
 Vending machines are another type of non-store retailing.
 Mail order is a form of non-store retailing that relies on product description to sell merchandise.
 The communication with the customer can be by flyer or catalog.
 Magazines, CDs, clothing, and assorted household items are often sold in this fashion.
 Mail order offers convenience but limited service, and it is an efficient way to cover a very large geographical area when shoppers are not concentrated in one location.

-It is a small percentage of total retail sales, In-home selling is a method used by insurance firms, Distribution can be divided into direct selling and distance selling, and E-commerce is a shrinking channel of retail
+It is a small percentage of total retail sales, E-commerce is a shrinking channel of retail, In-home selling is a method used by insurance firms, or Distribution can be divided into direct selling and distance selling